-The first National Parks Free Entry Day of 2021 is MLK Day on Monday, January 18th!
-What better way to celebrate Dr. Martin Luther King, Jr.’s birthday in January, or Black History Month in February, than visiting a key site from the Civil Rights Movement?
+The first National Parks Free Entry Day is always MLK Day!
+What better way to celebrate Dr. Martin Luther King, Jr.’s birthday in January or Black History Month in February than visiting a key site from the Civil Rights Movement?

 The National Park Service (NPS) doesn’t just preserve amazing natural landscapes; it also helps preserve our history.

 Learn about the landmark court case in Kansas that ended segregation in schools, tour Martin Luther King, Jr.’s Atlanta neighborhood, and marvel at the tenacity of the first Black fighter pilots trained in Alabama.